ethereum/web3.py/docs/examples.rst

 Adjusting log levels
 --------------------

-web3.py internally uses `Python logging subsystem <https://docs.python.org/3/library/logging.html>`_.
+Web3.py internally uses `Python logging subsystem <https://docs.python.org/3/library/logging.html>`_.

-If you want to run your application logging in debug mode, below is an example how to make some JSON-RPC traffic quieter.
+If you want to run your application logging in debug mode, below is an example of how to make some JSON-RPC traffic quieter.

 .. code-block:: python